juniorcharlie/llm-pipeline-selection/docs/EXPLAINER.md

 | mutation | 45 | 14.6 | 23.8 | 6.7 |

 The two estimators agree on the ten hand-written seeds and disagree by roughly a factor of two on the generated strata.
-That is the disagreement that was anticipated: the participation ratio measures average pairwise correlation across the whole pool, while the moment estimator only sees the upper tail, and the most extreme candidates are less correlated with each other than the pool average.
+That disagreement was anticipated going in: the participation ratio measures average pairwise correlation across the whole pool, while the moment estimator only sees the upper tail, and the most extreme candidates are less correlated with each other than the pool average.
 Report both.